Pennsylvania drillers kept oil production from the 1882 Warren County well a closely guarded secret.

 Despite the collapse of oil prices, hundreds of derricks appeared around Cherry Grove — and thousands of people moved there while the boom lasted.

-14oth Anniversary of Cherry Grove
+Celebrating Cherry Grove

-Although short lived, the drilling boom deserves to be remembered, according to dedicated volunteers of the Cherry Grove Old Home and Community Day Committee, which for decades has hosted petroleum history events every June.
+Although short-lived, the drilling boom deserves to be remembered, according to dedicated volunteers of the Cherry Grove Old Home and Community Day Committee, which for decades has hosted petroleum history events every June.

 “Before the railroad could lay a new line to Cherry Grove, the boom went bust,” noted Walt Atwood, president of the Cherry Grove Old Home and Community Day, in 2012.
 “Thousands of people moved on.
 Those who remained kept the memory of the Oil Excitement alive with reunions that became known as Old Home Day.”